Jill Norgaard

-Jill Norgaard is an American politician and a former Republican member of the Arizona House of Representatives representing District 18 from 2015 to 2019.
+Jill Norgaard (born 1962/1963) is an American politician and a former Republican member of the Arizona House of Representatives representing District 18 from 2015 to 2019.
 She previously worked as Vice President of McKechnie Plastics in Minnesota.
+Norgaard, as first vice chairwoman, has served as acting chair of the Arizona Republican Party from January 24-27, 2024 following the resignation of Jeff DeWit on January 24, 2024.

 Education

-Norgaard earned her BS and MBA from The University of North Dakota.
+Norgaard earned her BS and MBA from the University of North Dakota.